single-cell-data/SOMA/brainstorming.md

 12. Clarified the data types that may be stored in `metadata`.
 13. Clarified namespacing of reserved slots in SOMAExperiment/SOMAMeasurement
 14. Renamed SOMAMapping to SOMAMetadataMapping to clarify use
+15. Add read partitions and ordering to foundational types.